 The telephone is one of the best ways of getting information and connecting with other people.
-Getting a mobile phone or a landline should be one of the first things you should secure after arriving in Manitoba.
-You will need a telephone to look for a house, a job, or registering for settlement programs and asking for information about goods and services.
+Getting a mobile or smart phone or a landline should be one of the first things you should secure after arriving in Manitoba.
+You will need a telephone to look for a house, a job, or registering for settlement programs, knowing your way around, and asking for information about goods and services.

 Here are a few facts and tips about telephone service in MB:

 - 10 digits – Most Canadian numbers have 10 digits, for example 204-946-5140.
 The first three numbers form the area code.
 Manitoba’s area code is 204 and 431 (although 204 is more common).
 Each region in Canada has a different area code with three digits.

 - Local calls – These are calls made within the city or rural district you are in.